Protecting Your Precious Teeth

 Teeth are composed of various tissues such as the outermost enamel, dentin, pulp (nerve), cementum, and periodontal membrane.

-Symptoms like sensitivity to cold or sweet foods are due to the destruction of the hardest enamel in the body by cavities or other causes, which transmits stimuli to the pulp through the dentin with open dentinal tubules.
+Symptoms like sensitivity to cold or sweet foods are due to the destruction of the hardest enamel of the tooth by cavities or other causes, which transmits stimuli to the pulp through the dentin via open dentinal tubules.

 Tooth pain is one of the warnings that the body gives.